• Skip to primary navigation

 • Add the ground flour mixer and beat again, until combined.
 Stir in ½ cup chocolate chips.

-Tip: If your dough looks too thick, then stir in an addional tablespoon of milk.
+If your dough looks too thick, then mix in 1 to 2 teaspoons of more milk.

 • Scoop about 2 tablespoons measure dough onto the prepared baking pan, spacing about 2 inches apart.
 Place more chocolate chips on top.